How it's made: I'm A Celebrity

 How do the celebrities prepare for the jungle?

 A long 'shortlist' of potential celebrities is drawn up every Spring.
 This is then narrowed down via various meetings and conversations.
+During these negotiations, celebrities are assigned pun-based codenames to stop the tabloids finding out their identity - though lately the tabloids have got good at working them out.

 To be confirmed for the part, the celebrity must pass a medical and a psychological interview which covers their fears and anxieties.